 Add with arguments

 Integer'Last and 1.

-no error will ever be raised at runtime in the body of
+still properly verifies that no error is ever raised at runtime in the body

 -gnato?? (for example

 -gnato13), which allows you to independently